Algarve – Portugal

 Praia da Cordoama

-The next morning we go for a long walk, before we relax on the beach.
-At midday we leave for Carrapateira, where we stop in town for the market and then at the parking behind the vast sand dunes of Praia da Bordeira.
+The next morning, we went for a long walk, before we relaxed on the beach.
+At midday, we left for Carrapateira, where we stopped in town for the market and then at the parking behind the vast sand dunes of Praia da Bordeira.
 (37.1926 , -8.9021)

-We cross the river and walk to the beach first.
-Later we take the street which leads up next to the parking and follows the coast south.
+We crossed the river and walked to the beach first.
+Later we took the road which leads up next to the parking and follows the coast south.
 Along the road are many lookout points and the cliffs are spectacular.
-We take a street left to Carrapateira.
-Just before the parking a nice restaurant – O Sítio do Rio – stops us for a glass of wine.
+Just before our parking a nice restaurant – O Sítio do Rio – stopped us for a glass of wine.
 But finally we reach our “cochecito” again.

 Praia da Bordeira